marsbar-toolbox/marsbar/doc/source/download.rst

 ```````````````
 You may want the example dataset to try out MarsBaR, or to run the :ref:`tutorial`.

-Download the dataset from the `MarsBaR project download page`_.
+Download the dataset from the `MarsBaR example data download page`_.

 To install, unpack the archive in a directory you can write to.
 This
 will give you a subdirectory like ``marsbar_example_data-0.3``, where